 Handling the giant patch library

-One of the many great features of Omnisphere is the large and ever growing library of 3 party patch libraries.
+One of the many great features of Omnisphere is the large and ever-growing library of third party patch libraries.
 To handle this Omnisphere has a quite extensive patch browser, but even this can become somewhat cluttered over time as some 3 party libraries uses their own tag/category convention, which creates a lot of similar categories.
-One of the benefits of the built in patch browser is the speed which you can find a useable patch for a project.
+One of the benefits of the built-in patch browser is the speed which you can find an useable patch for a project.

 To solved this issue and speed up the process of finding useable patches, Guy Rowland came up with the idea for OmniTag and had Marcus Lawson develop this tool, which automatically scans all your libraries and puts them in the categories originally created for Omnisphere by Spectrasonics.
 This gives you an optimized and cleaner patch browser in Omnisphere.